Faysalgreen35/car-genius-services/README.md

 2. Install dependencies:

-3. Start the development server:
+3. Start the development server: npm run dev

 4. Open your browser and navigate to http://localhost:3000 to view the application.